 Finding the right template is one of the common pain points for business professionals.
-The look and feel of the business presentation is very crucial because that too will leave a considerable impact on the audience.
+The look and feel of the business presentation are very crucial because that too will leave a considerable impact on the audience.

-With Google Slides, there are handful templates available – 27 to be precise.
+With Google Slides, there are handful of templates available – 27 to be precise.
 The number isn’t enough especially when you are looking for templates that fit your business needs.
 This is because most of the templates are more casual in nature – like templates for a party invitation, album, etc.

 PowerPoint’s Quick Starter feature offers intelligent solutions by displaying various relevant templates based on the topic that you choose.
 Even if you aren’t really using the Quick Starter feature, you will have plenty of themes to choose from, just feed in the right keyword.

 If at all, the PowerPoint template library falls short for you, there are third-party business PowerPoint presentation template providers like SlideUpLift who can offer an array of business PowerPoint template options.
 Google Slides gives no competition when it comes to third-party template support.
 You can then pick a business PowerPoint template that goes well along with your theme.
 Most professionals spend time on getting the template part correct, but with PowerPoint, it is apparently easy & time-saving.

 Presentation of the content is also very vital because the message that you want to deliver has to hit the bull’s eye.